brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 The creeper exploded right next to their sibling's house, destroying much of the house in the process.
 The owner of the house was still in school, so this was a major catastrophe that could potentially be salvaged.
-I hopped on Claude remotely who looked at my Minecraft Kubernetes deployment and determined that I have an anti griefing plugin installed.
-This should allow us to roll back the changes that happened around the area where the kid was attacked.
-Problem solved.
+I hopped on Claude Code remotely, who looked at my Minecraft Kubernetes deployment and determined that I have an anti griefing plugin installed.
+(I've allowed Claude to use most of the commands needed to read the state of my cluster and the configuration here.
+It only needed my approval to attach to the server and execute the anti griefing commands)
+This allowed us to roll back the changes that happened around the area where the kid was attacked.
+Problem solved, and house restored.
 It took less than 1 minute.

 I knew this was possible because I had done something similar before, but there are so many tedious steps to fixing this that doing it remotely would not have